quaric/zadark/README.md

   </ol>
 </details>

-## Archived

-This repository is archived.
-To help us better improve the product and protect our intellectual assets, ZaDark app's development has been moved to a closed source code base.

 ## About

-ZaDark is an open source extension that helps you enable Dark Mode for Zalo PC and Web.
+ZaDark is an extension that helps you enable Dark Mode for Zalo PC and Web.

 https://zadark.quaric.com/